 All selected locations are in the Thaddayamalai GN division which belongs to the Oddusudan DS division.
-RB canal of Muthiyankattu Tank is feeding water to paddy lands during the paddy season.
+RB canal of Muthiyankattu Tank is feeding water to highlands during both seasons.
 The rehabilitation centre is right next to the RB canals and the land belongs to the department of irrigation.
 New motors will be installed in the pump house.
-However, adjoining lands are owned by farmers, and most of the farmers are having 3acre upland plots for crop cultivation.
+However, adjoining lands are owned by farmers, and most of the farmers are having 3-acre upland plots for crop cultivation.
 Most of these adjacent lands are used to cultivate groundnuts, chili, and vegetables.
 Perennial crops such as coconut and Mango are also found.
 Permits/deeds were available for all farmers and No main structures were found other than houses near the project area.